m&a community logo

 What happens to stocks when companies merge?

-M&A is a popular way for companies to increase market share, reduce competition, expand geographical influence and improve the current market price.
-But we are talking about different companies becoming one.
-Each company has its own stock, with its own share value, volume, volatility, and so on.
+M&A is a popular way for companies to increase market share, reduce competition, expand geographical influence, and improve the current market price.
+However, these deals involve complex financial and strategic considerations, especially for investors who hold stocks in the companies involved.

 How do mergers and acquisitions affect the stock prices of two companies?

-The M&A influence on the target company’s and acquiring company’s shares varies due to several factors.
-Let’s discuss what happens to a corporate stock when the company merges with another company or takes over another company and describe all the scenarios on the changes to the share price during mergers and acquisitions.
+Based on our experience, the M&A influence on the target and acquiring company stock varies due to several factors.
+Let’s discuss what happens to shares in a takeover, and describe all the acquisition scenarios on the changes to the share price.

 • How does the M&A deal affect the target company’s stock?